SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

   we need to give the location of bash, which is in "/bin/bash" but we write first line as "#!/bin/bash" apart from the first line, if you see "#" anywhere, it is commentout.
 - If you want git in visual studio only then go to view ---> Terminal ---> Select gitbash
-- If you enter wrong URL while pushing to github then we can set using the below command "git remote set-url origin <url_of_the_repository>"
+- If you enter wrong URL while pushing to github then we can set using the below command.
+  "git remote set-url origin <url_of_the_repository>"
 - If git is not configured in the github account yet, still developers can start writing their code in the VS until git is ready and later they can push it to the git.